cryptool-io/sc-cryptool-rs/README.md

 ### Deploy a wallet database contract using:

 - **init** (&self, signer: ManagedAddress)
   - We need a wallet database contract to store the wallets that will be used to deposit funds in the raise pools.
-The signer wallet will be used to validate that wallets were registered.
+The signer wallet will be used to validate that wallets are going to be registered.

 ### Deploy a dummy raise pool SC using: